Exactech Knee Liners

 Filing an Exactech Lawsuit

-Weitz & Luxenberg has filed numerous cases on behalf of clients injured by Exactech knee failures in various federal courts and, in June 2022, Weitz & Luxenberg filed a petition with the Judicial Panel on Multidistrict Litigation to create the Multi-District Litigation (MDL) for Exactech’s defective polyethylene inserts.
-The request covers the inserts used in knees, hips, and ankles.
+Weitz & Luxenberg has filed numerous cases on behalf of clients injured by Exactech knee failures in various federal courts.
+In June 2022, our attorneys filed a petition with the Judicial Panel on Multidistrict Litigation to create the multidistrict litigation (MDL) for Exactech’s defective polyethylene inserts.
+The request covered the inserts used in knees, hips, and ankles.
+It was approved on October 7.
+The MDL is No. 3044 – In re: Exactech Polyethylene Orthopedic Products Liability Litigation in the Eastern District of New York in Brooklyn.
+W&L partner, Ellen Relkin, is the co-lead counsel.
+Ms. Relkin is chair of our Drug and Medical Device Litigation team.
+Attorney Danielle Gold is a member of our team.
+She is serving on the Science and Experts subcommittee.

 Because many thousands of these devices have been implanted, it’s possible the legal cases may number in the thousands.
 The number of complaints has continued to rise as patients who receive the recall notice go to their doctors for evaluation.
 These patients are given X-rays, MRIs — and even a procedure called an aspiration — to evaluate the state of their Exactech knees.
 From the procedure results, patients are learning their prosthesis has loosened, the inserts have degraded and shredded, there is polyethylene debris in the fluid around the knee, and that they need revision surgeries.